Voyage Number

 Voyage outcomes

-Australia’s Indian Ocean Territories (IOT) are poorly studied and differ from all other Australian maritime environments in that they are remote localities in the western Indian Ocean.
-This voyage, along with the associated voyage IN2021_V04 delivered in 2021, have now substantially increased our understanding of the composition and distribution of seafloor fauna in the new Christmas Island and Cocos (Keeling) Island Marine Parks, which were announced by the Australian Government in 2021.
+The waters of Australia’s Indian Ocean Territories (IOT) are little studied and differ from all other Australian maritime environments in that they are remote localities in the central-eastern Indian Ocean.
+This voyage, along with the associated voyage IN2021_V04 delivered in 2021, have now substantially increased understanding of the composition and distribution of seafloor ecosystems and fauna in the new Christmas Island and Cocos (Keeling) Island Marine Parks, which were announced by the Australian Government in 2021.

-As a result of this and the previous voyage, significant areas of seafloor have been mapped in the region and more than 100 biodiversity surveys have provided a greater understanding of marine life in the region.
+As a result of these two voyages, significant areas of seafloor in the region have now been mapped and more than 100 biodiversity surveys have provided a greater understanding of marine life in the region.
 Prior to these voyages, and except for inshore waters around the islands, very little was known about marine life in this region.
-The new understanding from this voyage will be vital for marine park manager, Parks Australia, who are responsible for development and delivery of management plans for the region.
+The new knowledge and understanding will be vital for marine park manager, Parks Australia, which is responsible for development and delivery of management plans for the new marine parks.

 Gallery